LOVE is in cinemas and online from October to December 2015.

 An early example is the French science-fiction short The Future Eve (1896).
 In both the film and the symbolist novel it’s based on, a man driven to despair by his unfeeling spouse has a fictionalised Thomas Edison create Hadaly, a lifelike android, in her image.
 The husband falls in love with the replica – whose personality provides all that his human wife could not.

-There are faint echoes of Hadaly in Spike Jonze’s Her, which has its UK release on Valentine’s Day.
+There are faint echoes of Hadaly in Spike Jonze’s Her (2013).
 In Jonze’s near-future scenario, lonely, newly separated Theodore Twombly (Joaquin Phoenix) is beguiled by the disembodied voice of Samantha (Scarlett Johansson), an operating system with advanced artificial intelligence.
 Samantha may be a surrogate on some level, but then so is Theodore: he makes a living penning heartfelt letters for other people.
 What’s striking – and sobering – about Her is how plausible their burgeoning relationship feels, particularly with regard to our present, where personal gadgetry and simulacra seem ubiquitous.

 10 to try